Yogome, a Mexican startup that makes educational games for kids, raises $6.6M

 Getting kids “hooked” also feeds into Yogome’s subscription-based revenue model.
 The startup’s app can be downloaded for free and comes with 25 credits which allows for 2 hours playing time.
 To continue, parents are asked to select a monthly or yearly subscription that provides unlimited access to the game-based curriculum covering 8 different subjects (from maths to coding to health), which are available in 4 different languages.
 There’s also a parent dashboard separate from the mini-games app.

 Meanwhile, I’m told that 95 per cent of Yogome’s subscribers are in the U.S., Latin America, and Southeast Asia, while the startup has seen take up in more than 50 countries.
-The new funding will be used to help Yogome aim to reach 1 million subscribers and to continue its geographical expansion to China, Korea and Japan.
+The new funding will be used to help Yogome in its goal to reach 1 million subscribers and to continue its geographical expansion to China, Korea and Japan.

 0